wuub/requirementstxt/README.md

 requirements.txt
 ================

-Plugin for Sublime Text 2 providing autocompletion, syntax highlight and easy version management in requirements.txt files.
+Plugin for Sublime Text 2/3 providing autocompletion, syntax highlight and easy version management in requirements.txt files.

 Installation
 ============

-Install using Package Control or clone this repository into `Packages/requirements.txt` folder (note the dot)
+Install using Package Control or clone this repository into `Packages/requirementstxt` folder (WARNING: previously we used a dot in the package name here, but SublimeText3 changed the way it imports packages, and we need to fall back to ascii name)

 Usage
 =====